DMarwan/NutricIA/README.md

 # NutricIA
 Microsoft AI School last project

+**NEW** : You can try the app online : http://nutricia-heroku.herokuapp.com/ Click on "connexion" in the top bar, then you can upload your food pictures for analysis.

+**Future commits** : I will add an account system to access the dashboard, charts, and tables.

 Data Used : Scraped from google image and some free image banks + the Food-101 Dataset : https://www.vision.ee.ethz.ch/datasets_extra/food-101/

   @inproceedings{bossard14,

-  title = {Food-101 -- Mining Discriminative Components with Random Forests}, author = {Bossard, Lukas and Guillaumin, Matthieu and Van Gool, Luc}, booktitle = {European Conference on Computer Vision}, year = {2014}
+  title = {Food-101 -- Mining Discriminative Components with Random Forests},

+  author = {Bossard, Lukas and Guillaumin, Matthieu and Van Gool, Luc},

+  booktitle = {European Conference on Computer Vision},

+  year = {2014}
 }